 Since then, I have enjoyed a moderate but steady stream of sales.
 A lot of my early sales came from outdoor venues including: the Telegraph Cove Craft Fair, the Originals Only fair in Comox, the Filberg Festival in Comox, the Sointula Winter Festival, the Water Day Festival in Qualicum, the River City Arts Festival and the Kitty Coleman Woodland Gardens Art Festivals.
 I have shifted my showings increasingly towards gallery venues and have enjoyed similar success in doing so.
-These galleries include: West Coast Community Craft Shop in Port Hardy, Martine's Bistro in Comox, the Chemainus Theatre gift shop, Art in the Barn in Victoria, the Sidney Art Show and (starting May 2019) the Village Gallery in Sidney by the Sea.
+These galleries include: West Coast Community Craft Shop in Port Hardy, Martine's Bistro in Comox, the Chemainus Theatre gift shop, Art in the Barn in Victoria, the Sidney Art Show and the Village Gallery in Sidney by the Sea.

 I had prints made of a few of my early pieces, but have since decided to restrict my sales to single one-of-a-kind originals.
 That means no prints, greeting cards or calendars.

-I have to feel passionate about my subject material, I will do commissions so long as I have the opportunity to "discover" the subject matter in my own manner.
+I have to feel passionate about my subject material, so I will do commissions so long as I have the opportunity to "discover" the subject matter in my own manner.

 Recently, we have said good-bye to the rugged beauty of the northern end of the island and have moved south to Sidney, B.C.
 For a time the novelty of living in a more urban setting, along with all its cultural distractions resulted in less painting time, but Covid-19 has put me back in front of my easel.